asterinas/asterinas/docs/src/osdk/reference/commands/profile.md

 ## Overview

 The profile command is used to collect stack traces when running the target kernel in QEMU.
-It attaches to the GDB server initiated with the run subcommand and collects the stack trace periodically.
+It attaches to the GDB server, initiated with the run subcommand, and collects the stack trace periodically.
 The collected information can be used to directly generate a flame graph, or be stored for later analysis using [the original flame graph tool](https://github.com/brendangregg/FlameGraph).